jreisinger/ghrel/README.md

   -v	be verbose
 ```

-To use ghrel, download a [binary](https://github.com/jreisinger/ghrel/releases) for your system and architecture or if you have [Go installed](https://go.dev/doc/install):
+To use ghrel download a [binary](https://github.com/jreisinger/ghrel/releases) for your system and architecture.
+Or, if you have [Go installed](https://go.dev/doc/install):

 ```
 $ go install github.com/jreisinger/ghrel@latest